LatifaYaeesh/Predicting-Diamond-Prices/README.md

 # Predicting-Diamond-Prices
 Predicting Diamond Prices

-Project Overview
+<h2> Project Overview </h2>

 A jewelry company wants to put in a bid to purchase a large set of diamonds, but is unsure how much it should bid.
 In this project, you will use the results from a predictive model to make a recommendation on how much the jewelry company should bid for the diamonds.

-Project Details
+<h2>Project Details</h2>

 A diamond distributor has recently decided to exit the market and has put up a set of 3,000 diamonds up for auction.
 Seeing this as a great opportunity to expand its inventory, a jewelry company has shown interest in making a bid.
 To decide how much to bid, the company’s analytics team used a large database of diamond prices to build a linear regression model to predict the price of a diamond based on its attributes.
 You, as the business analysts, are tasked to apply that model to make a recommendation for how much the company should bid for the entire set of 3,000 diamonds.

-The linear regression model provides an equation that you can use to predict diamond prices for the set of 3,000 diamonds.
-The equation is below:
+<h2> The linear regression model provides an equation that you can use to predict diamond prices for the set of 3,000 diamonds.
+The equation is below: </h2>

 Price = -5,269 + 8,413 x Carat + 158.1 x Cut + 454 x Clarity